Better Vision for Children Goals

 Better Vision For Children Foundation (BVC) is a non-profit charity that offers free comprehensive sponsored vision testing for infants and preschoolers, working to prevent and cure partial or total blindness resulting from amblyopia (Lazy Eye), Autism, A.D.D., Diabetes and Eye Cancer.

-BVC is a 100% volunteer organization that has screened over 100,000 children in the U.S. and Mexico since 1985.
+BVC is a 100% volunteer organization that has screened over 300,000 children in the U.S. and Mexico since 1985.
 Only 3 – 4% of children in the U.S. receive eye care services before the age of six.
 Most vision-related diseases are completely curable if detected and treated at an early age.
-The sole purpose of BVC is to prevent blindness and autism through our program of free mass testing thanks to supporter donations and sponsors.
+The sole purpose of BVC is to help identify eye diseases that cause death and eye disorders through our program of free mass testing, thanks to supporter donations and sponsors.